SATORI-R1: Incentivizing Multimodal Reasoning through Explicit Visual Anchoring: Introduction

+To this end, we propose \textbf{SATORI} (\textbf{S}patially \textbf{A}nchored \textbf{T}ask \textbf{O}ptimization with \textbf{R}e\textbf{I}nforcement Learning), a novel RL-optimized structured reasoning paradigm for enhancing MLLM performance.
+Instead of treating multimodal reasoning as a single black-box mapping from input to answer, SATORI requires the model to follow an explicit \textbf{Glance $\rightarrow$ Focus $\rightarrow$ Think} process.
+Specifically, SATORI generates global image captions and shifts visual attention to task-relevant regions via key bounding boxes.
+This explicit spatial grounding fosters sharper attention alignment compared to typical R1-like reasoning patterns.
+Furthermore, by leveraging these verifiable reasoning patterns (\ie captions and bounding boxes) as intermediate rewards, SATORI provides a smooth approximation for RL optimization, effectively reducing policy-gradient variance by 27\% while yielding accurate and interpretable answers.

-To facilitate the training of our above proposed paradigm, we introduce VQA-Verify, the first multimodal VQA dataset with both bounding-box and caption annotations.
-It comprises 12k samples from 17 benchmarks, structured hierarchically into 3 categories, Perception, Reasoning, and Multilingual, and 11 fine-grained task classes.
-Each entry includes an image, question, answer, a bounding-box highlighting the answer cue, and a concise caption describing the image.
+In addition, we also introduce VQA-Verify, the first multimodal VQA dataset with both bounding box and caption annotations.
+It comprises 12k annotated samples across 17 benchmarks, spanning 3 hierarchical categories (\ie Perception, Reasoning, and Multilingual) and 11 fine-grained task classes, where each including a tuple (image, question, answer), with the corresponding caption describing the image and bounding-box highlighting the answer cue.

-\textbf{SATORI} offers two key advantages: (1) Sharper Attention Alignment: Through analysis of the visual attention maps generated by MLLMs, our method focuses more on critical regions compared to typical R1-like reasoning patterns, thereby improving accuracy in visual question answering (VQA).
-(2) Verifiable Intermediate Rewards: During the reinforcement learning process, our newly designed reward provides a \emph{smooth} approximation of the VQA accuracy reward, reducing policy-gradient variance by 27\%.
-We conduct evaluations across seven VQA benchmarks, demonstrating that \textbf{SATORI} achieves state-of-the-art performance among models with 3B parameters, improving MMBench~\cite{liu2024mmbench} accuracy by an absolute 15.7\% over the base model and surpassing comparable methods on mathematical reasoning tasks by 4.6 to 9.0 points.
+We conduct evaluations across seven multimodal reasoning benchmarks, demonstrating that \textbf{SATORI} achieves state-of-the-art performance among models with 7B parameters, improving general visual reasoning benchmarks like MMBench on accuracy by an absolute 8\% over the base model and surpassing comparable methods on mathematical reasoning tasks by 0.9 to 3.3 points.

 To summarize, our key contributions are: